schwark/alfred-unifi/README.md

 ```
 uf <radius-account-name>
 ```
-Read-only at the moment - pulls up all radius accounts matching search term and some details on them
+Read-only at the moment - pulls up all radius accounts matching search term and some details on them. search term is the username

 ## Reinitialize